Alcohol TreatmentYou are here:

 Our team of physicians may also prescribe various medications to assist in managing alcohol addiction.
 The medications include:

-- Naltrexone: It binds to opioid receptors located in the brain to minimize craving for alcohol and block the feel-good effects that propel the victim to excessively drinking alcohol.
+- Naltrexone: It binds to opioid receptors located in the brain to minimize craving for alcohol and block the feel-good effects that propel the victim to excessively drink alcohol.

-- Disulfiram: It is an alcohol sensitizing medication that lowers the desire to drink and makes you sick if you take alcohol.
-Interaction of alcohol and disulfiram leads to heart palpitations, nausea, flushing, vomiting, and headaches.
+- Disulfiram: It is an alcohol-sensitizing medication that lowers the desire to drink and makes you sick if you take alcohol.
+The interaction of alcohol and disulfiram leads to heart palpitations, nausea, flushing, vomiting, and headaches.

-- Topiramate: It is sometimes available as off-label to reduce the persistent drinking behavior in recovering patients.
+- Topiramate: It is sometimes available off-label to reduce the persistent drinking behavior in recovering patients.

 - Acamprosate: It acts on glutamate and GABA neurotransmitter systems.
 It manages restlessness, anxiety, and insomnia associated with alcohol withdrawal.
-By balancing the chemicals in the brain, it assists the alcoholics in a prolonged recovery.
+Balancing the chemicals in the brain assists the alcoholics in a prolonged recovery.
 Mostly in patients who are chronically alcohol dependent.